Metaform/cx-recommendations/doc/contract-in-force-policies/contract.in.force.policies.md

-# Contract Period Policies Specification
+# Contract In Force Policies Specification

 This document defines interoperable policies for specifying in force periods for contract agreements.
 An in force period can be defined as a __duration__ or a __fixed date__.
 All dates must be expressed as UTC.